fla-t/spotifyPlaylistToYT/README.md

 3. add them to a playlist (youtube)
 4. use a online youtube downloader to download the playlist loader.to works well

-YES I KNOW THIS IS A VERY RETARDED METHOD TO DO THIS, BUT THIS THE ONLY WAY WITHOUT DOWNLOADING SOME RANDO PIECE OF SOFTWARE ON YOUR COMPUTER.
+YES I KNOW THIS IS A VERY BAD METHOD TO DO THIS, BUT THIS THE ONLY WAY WITHOUT DOWNLOADING SOME RANDO PIECE OF SOFTWARE ON YOUR COMPUTER.